Calculation of future MRR and future movements

 1. What is future MRR?

-MRR (Monthly Recurring Revenue) represents the amount of monthly recurring revenue generated by your active subscriptions at a given time T. Future MRR, on the other hand, is a projection of that MRR over the coming months, calculated from active subscriptions and future subscriptions already recorded.
-It allows you to visualize the trajectory of your recurring revenue taking into account changes already scheduled in your billing system (e.g.: subscriptions with delayed start, upcoming cancellations).
+MRR (Monthly Recurring Revenue) represents the amount of monthly recurring revenue generated by your active subscriptions at a given moment.
+Future MRR is a projection of that MRR over the coming months, calculated from active subscriptions and future subscriptions already recorded.
+It allows you to visualize the trajectory of your recurring revenue while taking into account changes already scheduled in your billing system (e.g., subscriptions with delayed start, upcoming cancellations).

 In Fincome, future MRR is broken down into two categories: